Energy in Moldova: Gas

 Moldovagaz, owned 50% by Gazprom, 35.33% by the Government of Moldova and 13.44% is held by the government of Transnistria.
 The contract between Moldovagaz and Gazprom ended in September 2021, the new contract which increased the price by 500%, will expire in October 2026, to supply 5.7 (million m^{3} per day) mcm/d.

 Improvements were made by 2021 in diversification of supply through interconnecting with Romania through the Iași–Chișinău pipeline and the use of gas storage capacities in Ukraine and Romania, improve stability.

 In December 2022 Gazprom cut off supplies for three months.
 Between December 2022 and March 2023, when Gazprom cut off supplies, Energocom provided all gas needed by Moldova.
 Energocom will be supplying 3.7 mcm/d of gas primarily from Romania and Ukraine.

 Moldova ceased buying gas from Russia in May 2023, although Gazprom still supplied Transnistria until 1 January 2025, when Ukraine closed all gas passing through the country.

 Romania advised in November 2023 that it was willing to supply gas to Moldova originating in Azerbaijan with whom it had an agreement for 1,000mcm of gas.
 Energocom is storing 450mcm of gas in Romania ready for winter.
 Moldova's annual demand is 1,300mcm.

 Electricity

 March 2022 saw Moldova interconnecting its national electricity network with that of Romania.
 It is planned for Romania to provide 30% of the needs of Moldova.

 In November 2022 the power station located in Transnistra which produced electricity from Russian gas ceased supplying Moldova with electricity.
 Electricity was imported from Romania, albeit at a higher cost, helped by a grant from the EU of €200m.

-In December 2022 Moldova agreed to continue receiving electricity from the Transnistra power plant at $73 per MWh, later reduced to $66MWh.
+In December 2022 Moldova agreed to continue receiving electricity from the Transnistra power plant at $73 per MWh, later reduced to $66/MWh.
 Moldova announced in 2023 that it would no longer be buying electricity from the Cuciurgan power station once a high-voltage power line from Romania is installed, scheduled for 2025.

+A 60 MWh grid battery started in 2026, connected to a 50 MW solar farm.